vaccfr/France-Controller-Pack/README.md

 A special thank you to the following people:
 - [@pierr3](https://github.com/pierr3), for his contribution & maintenance of this controller pack.
-- [Raphael G.](#), for his contribution & maintenance of this controller pack.
+- [Raphael G.](#), for his contribution to the GNG.
 - [@FrenchGap](https://github.com/FrenchGap), for this beautiful README

 ### License

-The VATFrance French Controller Pack is licensed under the **GNU GPL v3 License**.
+The French Controller Pack is licensed under the **GNU GPL v3 License**.
 You are free to use code from the repository within the reigns of that license.

 French Controller Pack
-Copyright (C) 2020  VATFrance
+Copyright (C) 2020  French vACC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by